5 Most Famous Poems by Pablo Neruda

 Don't leave me for a second.

 The last verses are a good try of describing feelings.
-Our poet will die without his lover.
+Our poet thinks he will die without his lover.
 His life has no sense without her.

 Don't leave me for a second, my dearest,